 - Supervisors may contact Dr. Mark Beauchamp, Associate Dean, Graduate Programs and Research, and PDF Coordinator for specific academic and professional concerns.

 We would like to encourage faculty members to include PDF positions into next grant application.
 We can help!
-Contact Robert Olaj and Heather Frost for advice and support on how to involve Postdoctoral Fellows into a research plan.
+Contact Robert Olaj for advice and support on how to involve Postdoctoral Fellows into a research plan.
 Remember, PDFs are qualified junior researchers who are transitioning from a recent graduation to becoming established scholars in their fields, and as a result, they are skilled and competent individuals who can engage in original and independent research.
 PDFs can help mentor and coach graduate students, and they will actively work in the dissemination of the outcomes of collaborative investigations.

 UBC offers and administers programs that provide financial help to PDFs.
 Some of these funding opportunities are external to UBC, however others are internal.
 The Postdoctoral Fellows Office has compiled an extended list of funding opportunities for PDFs working in different areas and disciplines.
 Visit the PDFO’s Funding Opportunities site for a comprehensive list.